 The bigger point for our discussion, however, is how completely opposite the views of ontological Reality are in Western science and Western religion.
 In one, life is matter.
 In the other, life is spirit.
 As a result, science and religion have been in a power struggle for control of Western society for centuries, often violently.
 One of the most pervasive cautionary tales told and retold in science is that of Galileo being put on trial by the Catholic Church in 1633, at nearly 70 years of age, for stating that the Earth orbited the Sun.
 He was forced to recant under threat of torture and kept under house arrest the last nine years of his life.
 To scientists, this story remains a powerful reminder of what will happen to them if religion regains the total control of society it lost during the Enlightenment.
-In fact, this and other events related to the theocratic European system of government, which was the core of hereditary royalism, led to the Enlightenment and its separation of church and state — which was eventually written into the U.S. constitution.
-Interestingly, it took more than 300 years for a theocratic ruler in the same system, Pope John Paul II, in 1993, to officially declare that Galileo was correct, not a heretic .
+Interestingly, it took more than 300 years for a Pope (John Paul II, in 1993) to officially declare that Galileo was correct, not a heretic .

 The power struggle between Western religion and Western science in the United States continues today in two main arenas: creationism vs evolution, and legislation to protect ecosystems.
 Creationists have been working for years to get the Genesis account of creation — in which humans are not biologically related to any other living things, and those things exist specifically for human consumption — into the textbooks of the public school system .
 The same general group works to block legislation that protects the environment because the natural world is material and doesn’t count; spirit, and the humans that spirit occupies, are what count.